 Put plainly and simply, Winston is an excellent basketball player.
 He has a natural feel for the game, is a savvy initiator, and is a remarkably consistent shooter.
 What holds Winston back from being a surefire bet at the next level to NBA scouts and front office decision-makers are his lack of elite physical tools, and how that will impact the translatability of his game to the pros.
 There are certainly some aspects of his physical/athletic profile that can be improved through dedication to strength and conditioning training, however, there are other inherent aspects that Winston will simply have to overcome with skill, smarts, and effort to carve out a role in the NBA.

 Winston’s early entrant decision is likely dependent upon a number of factors.
 Winston has a very legitimate shot at earning a multitude of individual accolades (All-Conference, Big Ten Player of the Year, All-American, Bob Cousy Award, etc.), and his Spartans certainly look to be primed for a deep run in March/April.
-If Winston continues at a high level of efficient production and leads Michigan State to the Final Four, it is quite possible that his stock as an NBA prospect reaches its apex.
+If Winston continues at a high level of efficient production and leads Michigan State to the Final Four, it's quite possible that he could stay in the draft and capitalize off that momentum.

 Winston most likely projects as going undrafted, but optimistically has an outside chance of being selected in the late 2nd round if everything breaks right.
 Regardless of whether he is selected, Winston’s aforementioned high-level offensive skill and elite decision-making provide him with theoretical bench initiator equity, and a realistic chance of sticking in the league one day.
 His path to earning minutes in an NBA rotation would likely mirror that of Monte Morris: be such an effective decision-maker and selective shot maker that your contribution to winning cannot be ignored.